rishika712/Hiding_Text_Inside_Image_Using_Steganography/README.md

   ## 🤝 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file (LICENSE) for details.